Protection Modes

 - Stability floor + scene-reset gate — prevents Auto from over-reacting to brief transients (a window opening, a brief notification) and prevents under-reacting after a real scene change

-Based on those signals it continuously adjusts intensity, accumulation/recovery rates, the noise-gap filter, and the overlay mode itself.
-You can watch all of this happen on the Advanced page — every knob exposes its live target value plus a 60 Hz trace of the controller's reasoning.
+Based on those signals it continuously adjusts intensity, accumulation/recovery rates, and the overlay mode itself.
+You can watch all of this happen on the Advanced page: every knob exposes its live target value plus a 60 Hz trace of the controller's reasoning.